vodorok/Eclipse-example-project-for-Tycho/README.md

 You are not completely hopeless on which dependency needs to be included.
 Eclipse will notify you when an added dependency couldn't be resolved, in a target definition with this warning:
 ![alt text][target_error]

+__BUT__

+This is not everything.
+Your plugin will be buildable, and the IDE will see your dependencies. but for deploying your plugin, you should also specify your dependency in the update sites ```category.xml```.
+With this way the dependency will be included at compile time to the update-site, and therefore the mavendeps p2 site is not needed for deploying your plugin.

 ## Folder Structure